-- ÿ Life insurance policies, - Policies providing payment for loss of earnings, - ÿ Policies for loss of life, limb, sight, etc., - Policies that pay you a guaranteed amount each week for a stated number of weeks if you are hospitalized for sickness or injury, or - The part of your car insurance premiums that provides medical insurance coverage for all persons injured in or by your car because the part of the premium for you, your spouse, and your dependents is not stated separately from the part of the premium for medical care for others.
+- · Life insurance policies, - Policies providing payment for loss of earnings, - Policies for loss of life, limb, sight, etc., - Policies that pay you a guaranteed amount each week for a stated number of weeks if you are hospitalized for sickness or injury, or - The part of your car insurance premiums that provides medical insurance coverage for all persons injured in or by your car because the part of the premium for you, your spouse, and your dependents is not stated separately from the part of the premium for medical care for others.

 Health insurance costs for self-employed persons.

-If you were self-employed and had a net profit for the year, were a general partner (or a limited partner receiving guaranteed payments), or received wages from an S corporation in which you were a more than 2% shareholder (who is treated as a partner), you may be able to deduct up to 40% of the amount paid for health insurance on behalf of yourself, your spouse, and dependents.
-This rate is increased to 45% for 1998 and 1999.
+If you were self-employed and had a net profit for the year, were a general partner (or a limited partner receiving guaranteed payments), or received wages from an S corporation in which you were a more than 2% shareholder (who is treated as a partner), you may be able to deduct, as an adjustment to income, up to 60% of the amount paid for health insurance on behalf of yourself, your spouse, and dependents.
 You take this deduction on Form 1040.
-If you itemize your deductions, include the remaining premiums with all other medical care expenses on Schedule A, subject to the 7.5% limit.
+If you itemize your deductions, include the remaining premiums with all other medical care expenses on Schedule A (Form 1040), subject to the 7.5% limit.